jonnyzar/verifyhash/README.md

 # verifyhash
-Quick verification of some files with verified source hashes.
+Quick verification of correspondance of a file to its hash.

 The idea is to have a quick script ready to be used after downloading some file.